Chinese for Business

 - to conduct business-related verbal (e.g. face-to-face, telephone) transactions.

-A total of 20 weeks teaching with 2 hours classroom contact per week.
+A total of 10 weeks teaching with 3 hours classroom contact per week, consisting of a 2 hour lecture an a 1 hour tutorial.

 Scope and syllabus